Department of Physics: Condensed Matter Theory Group

 - Large scale quantum Monte-Carlo simulations of quantum matter

-- Studies of emergent phenomena in complex quantum systems
+- Studies of emergent phenomena and entanglement in complex quantum systems

 We are seeking energetic students with an interest and background in theoretical condensed matter.
 In particular, those who have completed undergraduate course work in theoretical physics with knowledge of the basic methods of solid state physics are keenly encouraged to apply.